13 Best Golf Courses in Las Vegas

 • Phone: 702 770 4653

-Wynn Golf Club and the Shadow Creek below came from the collaboration of Steve Wynn and Tom Fazio.
-They are the most luxurious golf courses in Vegas but unlike Shadow Creek, Wynn Golf Club is open to the public.
+Wynn Golf Club and Shadow Creek both came from the collaboration of Steve Wynn and Tom Fazio.
+They are among the most luxurious golf experiences in Vegas, but unlike Shadow Creek, Wynn Golf Club is on the Strip and can be booked through Wynn’s golf team.

 13. Shadow Creek Golf Club